 Interserve and BBC Workplace has designed and delivered a major programme of physical and operational change at Pacific Quay in Glasgow.
 While directly supporting the roll-out of a brand new channel – BBC Scotland – in February 2019, the project is just one part of a wider scheme to support organisational performance.

-Impact on Organisational Performance, Standard Chartered Bank, Mace Macro and Leesman
+Standard Chartered Bank, Mace Macro and Leesman

 This joint Standard Chartered Bank (SCB), Leesman and Mace Macro (Macro) team has demonstrated how employee feedback on how effectively the workplace supports them is critical to organisational performance.
 Being an integral part of SCB’s Property Services team has given Macro the ability to raise customer and employee satisfaction levels across the SCB portfolio.